DCMiner/embedding-composites/README.rst

 Read through the code and take a look at the structure of the program.
 Notice the basic parts:

+- Obtain the ``chainstrength`` from the command-line
 - Define the Q matrix
+- Convert the Q matrix to a ``BinaryQuadraticModel``, so that we can add the energy offset ``-2``
+- Obtain a Pegasus sampler/solver
+- Compute the embedding, and print it
 - Run the problem, using ``FixedEmbeddingComposite(DWaveSampler)``
 - Print the results